 Where will your broody hen and her newly hatched chicks go?

-The chicks won’t need a brooder set up if you plan to let your broody hen raise them.
+The chicks won't need to know all the details of raising baby chicks (like setting up a chicken brooder, heat lamp etc) if you plan to let your broody hen raise them.
 However, the chicks will be very small and will need a safe place.

 In our experience, the rest of the flock somehow knows not to mess with Mama Hen's new babies.
 But, it is always good to watch closely to make sure no one will pick on the babies.

 If there are any issues, you can always section off a part of the coop (or use a crate) to separate the new Mama Hen and her babies from the rest of the flock.

 Want to see a cute video of a what happens after a broody hen hatches chicks in your flock?
 Check it out below.

 Have you let any of your broody hens hatch chicks?
 If so, we would love to hear your tips in the comments below!

 For More on Raising Chickens, Check These Out: